-LED parking lot lights are generally mounted to high poles.
+LED parking lot lights are generally mounted too high poles.
 Outdoor lights that are used in parking lots and driveways are called parking lot lighting.
 You can use them to light up parking areas and other outdoor spaces.
-Installing LED parking lot lights will not only illuminate your space but also add an extra factor in the security of the building and help to reduce electricity bills as they use lower wattage than regular lamps.
+Installing LED parking lot lights will not only illuminate your space but also add an extra factor to the security of the building and help to reduce electricity bills as they use lower wattage than regular lamps.
 When you use them with commercial buildings, these can help you attract new customers.

 Features of LED Lights

 LED Parking Lot Lights come in various shapes and styles and have a multitude of features.
 You can have multiple fixtures on a single pole or each fixture be mounted on separate poles.
 This depends on the placement and number of poles considering the size of the lot.